 - Common use cases include bursting workloads, data backup and disaster recovery, compliance and security-sensitive workloads, development and testing environments, geographic expansion, and hybrid applications

-Hybrid Cloud Basics
+Hybrid Cloud Definition

 With a hybrid cloud, organizations can take advantage of the scalability, cost-effectiveness, and extensive services offered by public clouds, such as AWS, Azure, or Google Cloud.
 They can easily scale resources up or down based on demand, access a wide range of pre-built services, and benefit from the global reach of these public cloud providers.